AfafKhadraoui/MSLA_Website/README.md

 As the team leader, I oversaw the entire project, making decisions on design, feature implementation, and technical execution.

 ## Features
-You can see the representation video found here
 MSLA offers a variety of features aimed at providing an intuitive and efficient shopping experience:

 - ### Product Browsing by Category: Users can browse products by categories such as men, women, and kids.